gguuss/DietyOS/README.md

 # DietyOS
 This is a neurolinguistic program to help neurodivergent people understand themselves and improve their relationships.

-Insights on people who are on the spectrum:
+Insights on people who are on the spectrum that once you internally understand will help you foster relationships:

 # Behavior patterns
 * Making lists and hierarchies and really enjoying it